EugeneManushkin/CtagsSourceNavigator/README.md

 + **For those who love Lua**.
 If you would like to browse **not only functions** check out my new project: [Yet Another Lua TAgs](https://github.com/EugeneManushkin/Yalta).
 This is a Lua source code indexer that integrates with CtagsSourceNavigator plugin.
 Just download [latest release](https://github.com/EugeneManushkin/Yalta/releases), unpack it and put full path to **ctags_wrapper.bat** script to **Path to ctags.exe** in plugin configuration menu
   (**F11->Ctags Source Navigator->C Plugin configuration**)
-### 2.1.0.54
-+ Supported permanent repositories which are available for navigation and name lookup in any other repository or not indexed source file (#53)
-+ Improved repository management: you may navigate to the root of a loaded repository in 'Manage repositories' menu (#57)
-+ Improved platform error reporting
-+ Fixed view of tags with large name length (#60)
 ## Installation
 1. Download latest release from [release page](https://github.com/EugeneManushkin/CtagsSourceNavigator/releases)
 2. Extract downloaded archive to FarManager/Plugins folder